Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: The symptoms of drug-induced kidney failure can vary depending on the specific drug, but some of the most common symptoms include nausea, vomiting, fatigue, loss of appetite, weight loss, decreased urination, swelling in the hands and feet, and confusion.
 Other more serious symptoms, such as high blood pressure, can also occur.
 In more severe cases, kidney failure can cause anemia, seizures, heart failure, and even death.

-Read More: Can You Pass a Hair Drug Test?
+Read More: Do Nursing Schools Drug Test?

 How can I protect my kidneys from drug-induced damage?